traefik/traefik/docs/basics.md

 as long as it keeps returning HTTP status codes other than 200 OK to HTTP GET requests periodically carried out by Traefik.
 The check is defined by a path appended to the backend URL and an interval (given in a format understood by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)) specifying how often the health check should be executed (the default being 30 seconds).
 Each backend must respond to the health check within 5 seconds.
+By default, the port of the backend server is used, however, this may be overridden.

 A recovering backend returning 200 OK responses again is being returned to the LB rotation pool.